maxim-xu/maxim-xu.github.com/_posts/2018-02-10-japan-trip.md

 For Westerners, Michael Pronko's _[Motions and Moments](https://www.goodreads.com/book/show/28923865-motions-and-moments)_ offers a great POV into the daily urban life of Tokyo.
 As a Chinese, I enjoyed trying to immerse myself into the city, and imagine that I actually live here.
-I tried so much that I got tired of taking photos like a tourist, which I am.
+I tried so much that I got tired of taking photos like a tourist, which I was.
  Now I am regretting.

 <br>